Jet fuel: Jet A/A-1

 Jet A specification fuel has been used in the United States since the 1950s and is usually not available outside the United States and a few Canadian airports such as Toronto, Montreal, and Vancouver, whereas Jet A-1 is the standard specification fuel used in most of the rest of the world, (Note: The Chinese RP-3 jet fuel standard is very similar to Jet A-1 fuel.) the main exceptions being Russia and the CIS members, where TS-1 fuel type is the most common standard.
-Both Jet A and Jet A-1 have a flash point higher than 38 C, with an autoignition temperature of 210 C.
+Both Jet A and Jet A-1 have a flash point higher than 38 C, with an autoignition temperature of 210 C. Jet A-1 is also known as AVTUR (aviation turbine) fuel.

 Vehicles, pipelines, and storage tanks containing Jet A or Jet A-1 should be marked with black bands, and for vehicles and tanks should also be marked with "Jet A" or "Jet A-1" in white text on a black background.